material-components/material-components-web/packages/mdc-floating-label/README.md

 <!--docs:
-title: "Text Field Label"
+title: "Floating Label"
 layout: detail
 section: components
-excerpt: "The label is a text caption or description for the text field."
+excerpt: "The label is a text caption or description for the text field or select."
-iconId: text_field
-path: /catalog/input-controls/text-field/label/
+path: /catalog/input-controls/floating-label/
 -->

-# Text Field Label
+# Floating Label

-Text field labels display the type of input a field requires.
-Every text field should have a label.
+Floating labels display the type of input a field requires.
+Every text field and select should have a label.
 Labels are aligned with the input line and always visible.
 They can be resting (when a field is inactive and empty) or floating.
 The label is a text caption or description for the text field.

 ## Design & API Documentation